rjsf-team/react-jsonschema-form/docs/advanced-customization/custom-widgets-fields.md

 - `id`: The generated id for this field;
 - `schema`: The JSONSchema subschema object for this field;
+- `name`: If the field is a child on an Object field, contains the name of the property;
 - `value`: The current value for this field;
 - `placeholder`: the placeholder for the field, if any;
 - `required`: The required status of this field;